-FC Bayern Munchen is a privately owned company headquartered in Germany.
-Founded in 1900, it employs approximately 1130 individuals and reported $973.4M in revenue as of 2025.
-Functioning as a tier 1 media tech buyer, FC Bayern Munchen specializes in Sports Teams and Clubs.
-Also known as Bayern Munich, FC Bayern, or simply FCB, the club is based in Munich, Bavaria, Germany, and is known for its professional football team, which plays in the Bundesliga, the top tier of the German football league system.
+FC Bayern Munchen, also known as Bayern Munich or FC Bayern, a privately owned entity headquartered in Germany, was founded in 1900 and employs approximately 1130 individuals, reporting $973.4M in revenue as of 2025.
+Recognized as a tier 1 media tech buyer, the organization primarily operates as a sports club and is best known for its professional football team, which competes in the Bundesliga, the top tier of the German football league system.

 2025 Revenue